Refusing Death: Immigrant Women and the Fight for Environmental Justice in LA

-June 13th, doors open at 6 pm, book talk starts at 6:30 pm, reception and signing at 8 pm
+June 13th, doors open at 6 pm, book talk starts at 6:30 pm, reception and signing at 8 pm.
+RSVP.

 Silky Shah, Unbuild Walls: Why Immigrant Justice Needs Abolition.
 Read more and order here